SelfMagician/Magic/index.md

 -   Magic can be applied to things.
 -   Thinking of a Magic is the application method.
 -   A thing becomes Self thing when looked by Self with the intent of ownership, and the originally looked Self should give consent for replacement of ownership to another Self.
--   Non-Self on Self should be beyond Self dimensions.
+-   Non-Self and Dead Self on Self should be beyond Self dimensions.
 -   Wife, Girlfriend, Darling, is whom you have physical sex.
 -   Can think to increase or decrease Body Energy, think Infinite Energy when awake, think low Energy if you want to sleep without any dream.
 -   Can modify Hologram items.